 Research Resources/Core Facilities News and Events

-We are pleased to announce that Dr. Han Chen will be starting as Director of our Transmission Electron Microscopy facility Feb.
+We are pleased to announce that Dr. Han Chen started as Director of our Transmission Electron Microscopy facility Feb.
 29, where he will continue the long tradition of providing excellent sample preparation, image acquisition, and instrument maintenance services.
 After receiving his MD and PhD in China, Dr. Chen alternated between being a post-doctoral scholar at the University of Nebraska - Lincoln and holding faculty positions at Sun Yat-sen University in China.
 Most recently, Dr. Chen has spent the past 10 years as a Research Scientist in the Microscopy Core Facility at the Biotechnology Center at the University of Nebraska Lincoln, where he specialized in Electron Microscopy.
 An author of 55 publications, Dr. Chen brings both a strong research background and extensive expertise in Electron Microscopy to share with our researchers here at the College of Medicine and beyond.

 Leica Microsystems brought its Stimulated Emission Depletion (STED) Super-Resolution microscope demo unit to Penn State College of Medicine November 9-17, 2015.
 STED is a Nobel Prize winning technique, which overcomes diffraction limits in light microscopy (down to ~50-nm lateral/130-nm axial compared to 200-nm lateral/500-nm axial in Confocal microscopes) This level of resolving power is approaching that of electron microscopes and since the super-resolution microscopes are fluorescence based, STED modality is able to generate nanoscale multiple intra-cellular color images simultaneously.